raul23/Darth-Vader-RPi/docs/main_config.rst

 Three audio channels are used for this project:

-   - **channel 0**: used for the breathing sound which plays in the background almost as soon as the script ``start_dv`` runs.
-Its volume is set by default at 0.2 since we don't want to overwhelm the other sounds playing in the other channels
+   - **channel 0**: used for Darth Vader's breathing sound which plays in the background almost as soon as the script :mod:`start_dv` runs.
+Its volume is set by default at 0.2 since we don't want to overwhelm the other sounds playing in the other audio channels
    - **channel 1**: used for playing the *Imperial March* song and all Darth Vader quotes.
 Its volume is set by default at 1.0
    - **channel 2**: used for playing the lighsaber sound effects and the closing